-For works with four or more authors, use the first author's surname plus et al.
+For works with more than two authors, list the first author followed by "et al."

-The most competitive UC schools have had more limited success with raceneutral policies in admissions (Koretz et al. 2002).
+The most competitive UC schools have had more limited success with race-neutral policies in admissions (Koretz et al. 2002).

-When the author is an institution, an acronym can be used in place of the full name.
+When the author is an institution, an acronym may be used in place of the full name.